A commercial loan can be used to fund essential business purchases.

 What is a commercial loan?

-Like any loan, you borrow money and pay it back over time with interest.
+With a commercial loan, businesses borrow money from a lender and pay the borrowed amount back over time with interest.

 • property such as warehouse or office space